-As part of her Goldin Global Fellowship, Sashikala Lakshman, from Sri Lanka, held her Community Visioning Summit in Rawathawatta East.
+As part of her Goldin Global Fellowship, Sashikala Lakshman, from Sri Lanka, held her Community Visioning Summit in Rawathawatta East, an area just south of the capital Colombo.
 This gathering was designed to identify and address the prevailing challenges faced by this area collaboratively.

 Participating in the 2023 Goldin Global Fellowship made Sashikala, who believes in our collective responsibility to safeguard children’s rights, a more skilled community worker.
 She emphasizes the lessons from the asset mapping exercise under the Fellowship.